School of Education 2016 Spring Commencement

 - Students receiving teaching certificates are considered alumni/ae of the School of Education and are welcome at our ceremony.
 We hope you will attend!

-- Regarding any exceptions or extenuating circumstances for undergraduate and masters students, please contact your program chair or the teacher education director with requests.
+- Regarding any exceptions or extenuating circumstances for undergraduate, masters, and doctoral students, please contact your program chair or the teacher education director with requests.

-- Diplomas for bachelor's and master's degree recipients will be mailed between two and three months after the graduation date to the address on file with the Diploma Department.
-Doctor of philosophy diplomas are distributed at the University-wide Winter Commencement (Fall Term) and at the University Graduate Exercises (Winter Term).
+- Diplomas for bachelor's and master's degree recipients will be mailed approximately two to three months after the graduation date to the address on file with the Diploma Department.
+Doctor of Philosophy diplomas are distributed at the university-wide Winter Commencement and at the University Graduate Exercises.
 More information is available at www.umich.edu/~regoff/diplomas.html

 There will be a reception following the ceremony at Ingalls Mall, which is located between Hill Auditorium and the Michigan League.

-While tickets are not required for your guests, we do need to know how many attendees to expect at the commencement ceremony and reception.
-Please register to attend the commencement reception to let us know how many guests will be in your party:
+While tickets are not required for your guests, for planning purposes we do need to know how many attendees to expect at the commencement ceremony and reception.
+Please click on the link below to let us know your plans for attending this year's SOE commencement ceremony and reception.

 Please plan to wear academic attire to the School of Education commencement ceremony.
-Attire* is available for purchase or rental at three local bookstores.
+Attire* is available for purchase or rental at two local bookstores.

 - Michigan Union Bookstore, 530 S. State St., 734.995.8877